mwmwaxxeromwmw/gatsby-starter-foundation/src/content/pages/about.md

 Moks Auto and its employees only adhere to and with expertise, experience and well-equipped tools backed by a proficient cooperative administrative team.

-Moks Auto deals with various multi-brands of both light and heavy duty diesel & petrol, 12 volts & 24 volts vehicles and other automotive related vehicles and/or equipment, whose services range from diagnostics & repairs, maintenance/service, coding, programming, locksmithing/immobilizers/all keys lost.
+Moks Auto deals with various multi-brands of both light and heavy duty diesel & petrol, 12 & 24 volt vehicles and other automotive related vehicles and/or equipment, whose services range from diagnostics & repairs, maintenance/service, coding, programming, locksmithing/immobilizer/all keys lost.

 Moks Auto is ever striving for a better today & tomorrow by aiding Malawi's automotive electronics industry.